georgiagrayland/geography-quiz/README.md

 - As a user, I want to know what the game is about.
 - As a user, I want to access the game easily.
 - As a user, I want to easily navigate through the game site and see all components even on the first visit.
-- As a user, I want to be able to see my result after completing the quiz.
+- As a user, I want to be able to see my result and time after completing the quiz.
 - As a user, I want to be able to enter the high scores leaderboard by entering my name once seeing my result.

 ### Site Owner Goals